Hunting and Fishing During Harmful Algal Blooms

 Each year on October 31, the Division of Water Quality (DWQ) ends HABs monitoring for the season.
 However, HABs can persist throughout the fall and winter, posing a threat to waterfowl hunters and their dogs.

-Hunters should know what to look for and are advised to stay out of the water and avoid any contact with water or scum if they suspect a harmful algal bloom.
-They should clean waterfowl well and discard all guts.
+If harmful algae is present, hunters are advised to avoid contact with water or scum.
+Hunters should clean waterfowl well and discard all guts.
 If hunters suspect a bloom, they should also keep their dogs away from the water, as the toxins from HABs can be fatal in pets.
-Dogs can be exposed to toxins by skin contact with water contaminated with cyanobacteria or toxins, when swallowing water, or by licking the water off their fur.
+Dogs can be exposed to toxins by skin contact with water contaminated with cyanobacteria or toxins, when swallowing water, by eating harmful algae mats, or by licking the water off their fur.
 If hunters believe their pet has been exposed, they should seek immediate care from their veterinarian.
-Even with proper veterinary care, most exposures are fatal.
 Prevention is the best way to protect pets.